Promoting economic growth and sustainable prosperity

 SECO encourages climate-friendly economic growth that benefits all segments of the population without compromising the well-being of future generations.

-Cooperation with transition countries
+Cooperation with countries in Eastern Europe

-EU enlargement contribution: Solidarity and self-interest
+Swiss contribution to EU states: Solidarity and self-interest

 Since 2007, Switzerland has been involved in various projects aimed at reducing economic and social inequalities in the EU.
 With this commitment, Switzerland expresses its solidarity and invests in Europe’s security, stability and prosperity.
 At the same time, Switzerland is establishing an important basis for solid economic and political relations with the EU and its partner states.
 Switzerland decides autonomously on its engagement and agrees directly with the partner countries which projects it will support.